ClementJ18/moddb/README.md

 * Job

 ## Glossary
-* **Partial[Model]**: A version of the model which does not cotain all the attributes of the full mode.
+* **Partial[Model]**: A version of the model which does not contain all the attributes of the full mode.
 Mainly because that model is being displayed as a preview in another page
 * **Boxes**: Containers present on pages, a **div** tag which contains information around a certain theme and as such have been grouped into Box Models of such.
 * **Pages**: Another name for Models.